Shutterstock used to be the best microstock agency. Find out what has changed and what to expect in the future.

 The reasons for the criticism are many.
 These are some of them:

-- The changes were communicated only 6 days in advance without giving anyone time to find alternative sources of income.
+• The changes were communicated only 6 days in advance without giving anyone time to find alternative sources of income.

-- Total lack of communication with photographers, some of whom have had their accounts closed just for asking questions.
+• There is a total lack of communication with photographers, some of whom have had their accounts closed just for asking questions.

 The reaction of the photographers and Shutterstock’s response

-- Shutterstock’s official accounts on all social media platforms have been flooded with negative comments.
+• Shutterstock’s official accounts on all social media platforms have been flooded with negative comments.

-- Thousands of photographers have started to deactivate their portfolios (while others have had their images deactivated directly by Shutterstock because of their negative comments).
+• Thousands of photographers have started to deactivate their portfolios (while others have had their images deactivated directly by Shutterstock because of their negative comments).

 Why did Shutterstock reduce the commissions?

-Shutterstock, and all the other microstock agencies, have based their business model on the profit made from content that does NOT belong to them: without US, contributors, their business is as good as dead.
+Shutterstock and all the other microstock agencies have based their business model on the profit made from content that does NOT belong to them: without US contributors, their business is as good as dead.

 In any case, without photographers, SHUTTERSTOCK doesn’t exist.